vespa-engine/vespa/vagrant/README.md

 Go to *File* -> *Settings* -> *Build, Execution, Deployment* -> *CMake*.
 Under *Build Options* specify "-j 4" and click *Apply*.

+#### 5. Run bootstrap again

+    ./bootstrap-cpp.sh . .

+(Some of the changes made by it are undone by clion on the first startup.)

 #### 5. Build all modules
 Choose target **all_modules** from the set of build targets at the top right and click build.

-#### Troubleshooting

-If there are build errors try to run bootstrap-cpp.sh again (some of what it does may be undone by clion setup).